wackerfra/habit_iu/README.md

 # habit_iu
-Welcome to my Habit tracker for the Iu International University of applied science for Data Science.
+Welcome to my Habit tracker for the IU International University of applied science for Data Science.

 1 Instalation